Product

 2. Adverse action: The FCRA also requires employers to follow the three-step adverse action process when they intend to take an unfavorable action based on the results of a background check.
 Employers must send a pre-adverse action notice with a copy of the background report and a Summary of Rights.
 Then they must give the candidate reasonable time for the candidate to respond (typically five business days) before sending an adverse action notice.

-Step 3: How To Choose A Background Check Company
+Step 3: Choose a Background Check Company

 Every business is unique, and it’s important to choose a background check provider that best fits your specific hiring and screening needs.
 The best background check service for your company will depend on your hiring volume, business size, number of locations, size of your HR team, budget, background screening policy, and in-house legal counsel.
-Some features to consider are:
+Some features to consider include:

-• Built-in Compliance: Go beyond FCRA compliance to mitigate risk of unfair hiring practices, as well as lawsuits and penalties related to EEOC, ban the box, and local regulations — particularly if you hire across multiple locations.
+• Built-in compliance: Go beyond FCRA compliance to mitigate risk of unfair hiring practices, as well as lawsuits and penalties related to EEOC, ban-the-box, and local regulations — particularly if you hire across multiple locations.

-• Integrated Adverse Action Workflows: Ease compliance with built-in, localized adverse action workflows that alert you when to send pre-adverse and final adverse action notices.
+• Integrated adverse action workflows: Ease compliance with built-in, localized adverse action workflows that alert you when to send pre-adverse and final adverse action notices.

-• Individualized Assessments: Reduce scrutiny by the EEOC with a built-in way to inform you when individualized assessments are recommended or required.
+• Individualized assessments: Reduce scrutiny by the EEOC with a built-in way to inform you when individualized assessments are recommended or required.

 Get A Background Check Today